How Similar Are Grokipedia and Wikipedia? A Multi-Dimensional Textual and Structural Comparison: Methods

 \subsection{Statistical and Comparative Analysis}

 All analyses were performed in Python~3.11 using \texttt{pandas}, \texttt{numpy}, and \texttt{scikit-learn}.
-Descriptive statistics (mean~$\pm$~SD) were calculated for all features.
-Differences between Grokipedia and Wikipedia were evaluated using paired $t$-tests for normally distributed measures and Wilcoxon signed-rank tests otherwise.
+We calculated the descriptive statistics (mean~$\pm$~SD) for all features.
+We evaluated Differences between Grokipedia and Wikipedia using paired $t$-tests for normally distributed measures and Wilcoxon signed-rank tests otherwise.
 Spearman rank correlations among similarity metrics were computed to assess interdependence and clustering.
 Visualizations, including histograms, correlation heatmaps, and mean~$\pm$~SE summary plots, were generated with \texttt{matplotlib}.